w3c/wai-curricula/content/designer/images-and-graphics.md

 {% include excol.html type="middle" %}

 Decorative images are used for ornamental purposes and convey no information or function.
-Explain that these images do not require text alternatives, as these would add clutter to the information that assistive technologies provide.
-Explain that deciding if an image is decorative is a responsibility shared with the content author.
+Build on [Module 1: Flexible Layout and Design](/curricula/designer-modules/flexible-layout-and-design/) to explain that decorative images also need to adhere to accessibility requirements such as use of color, ability to resize, and flexibility.
+Decorative images do not require text alternatives, as these would add clutter to the information that assistive technologies provide.
+Explain that determining if an image is decorative is a responsibility shared with the content author.

 #### Learning Outcomes for Topic

 Students should be able to:

+* describe the differences between decorative and non-decorative images depending on the type of information conveyed by the image and the presence of similar information in the adjacent contents
+* describe different ways to present information contained in an image so that it can be considered decorative
+* describe the relation of decorative images with respect to other adjacent images and to the overall web page where it is included
-* design user interfaces with decorative images that do not overlap with user interface components and contents when viewed using different screen sizes, configurations, and setups
+* design user interfaces that do not overload users with too many ornamental imagery
-* indicate to developers which of the images provided in the design phase are decorative, so that they can code them appropriately
 * identify related requirements for developers to code decorative images so that they are skipped by assistive technologies

 #### Teaching Ideas for Topic

 Optional ideas to teach the learning outcomes:

 * Show examples of images and graphics that do not convey function or information, such as ornamental icons.
 Explain that they serve ornamental purposes as long as people can understand and interact with the user interface with or without such icons.
-Explain that deciding what is the images' role is a designers' responsibility, whereas coding the images so that they rendered with the appropriate role is a developers' responsibility.
+Explain that deciding what is the images role is a designers' responsibility, whereas coding the images so that they render with the appropriate role is a developers' responsibility.

 #### Ideas to Assess Knowledge for Topic